MaterializeInc/materialize/doc/user/content/quickstarts/log-parsing.md

 can see that Materialize is ingesting the logs and structuring them.
 We'll also get a chance to see how Materialize can handle queries on our data.

-1. Launch a new terminal window and `cd materialize/demo/http_logs`.
+1. Launch a new terminal window and `cd demos/http_logs`.

 1. Launch the Materialize CLI (`mzcli`) by running:

     ```shell
-    ./mzcompose run cli
+    docker-compose run cli
     ```

 1. Within `mzcli`, ensure you have all of the necessary sources, which represent